 provides an excellent opportunity to introduce people from all over the world to the concepts of permaculture, sustainability and organic food production, cooking as well as art, cultural information, green building, recycling, waste minimisation and social harmony.

-Last year, Rongo Backpackers and Karamea Farm Baches guests came from over 40 different countries.
+Last year, Rongo Dinner, Bed & Breakfast and Karamea Farm Baches guests came from over 40 different countries.
 The international diversity provides for cultural exchange, understanding, education and opportunities for broadening individual world perspectives.